Myles-the-Coder/Sermo/README.md

 ## 🧐About

-This project was built for the purpose of gaining more expiernce with mobile development via React Native.
+This project was built for the purpose of gaining more experience with mobile development via React Native.

 ## 💡Features